-F. The IHS subcabinet should commence its work as soon as possible with a goal of completing its analysis and making recommendations, including a budget proposal for the BHIS, by June 30, 2018.
+File #: Res 31798, Version: 1 other additional funding necessary for full implementation of the BHIS.
+F. The IHS subcabinet should commence its work as soon as possible with a goal of completing its analysis and making recommendations, inc cluding a budget pro posal for the BHIS, by Jun e 30, 2018.
+Adopted by the City Council the day of , 2018, and signed by me in open session in authentication of its adoption this day of , 2018.